TransparencyToolkit/LookingGlass/README.md

 We would love your help and contributions improving upon LookingGlass.
 You can also customize how LookingGlass looks with a custom theme.
 To do either, first get a working instance setup on your development machine, then check out the following:

 - [Themes](THEMES.md) - documentation for making custom look and feel
+- [Dataset Specification](DATASET-SPECIFICATION.md) - details about the values in the various dataspec files
 - [Developer Documentation](http://www.rubydoc.info/github/TransparencyToolkit/LookingGlass/master) - references of codebase